sakwasilas/PYTHON_COURSE/README.md

 ### to check if python exists and version of python
 python --version
 ## To interact with output
-we use print function() followed by either single qoute or double qoute to output information on python file `print("hello ,world" )`
+we use print function() followed by either single qoute or double qoute to output information on python file.

+`print("hello ,world" )`